freenas/freenas-docs/userguide/system.rst

 :guilabel:`Change E-mail` button for the *root* account in :menuselection:`Account --> Users --> View Users`.
 Test mail cannot be sent unless the *root* email address has been set.

+.. note: The %brand% user who receives periodic email can be set with :menuselection:`System --> Advanced` in the :guilabel:`Periodic Notification User` field.

 .. index:: System Dataset